kscharpf/drl_intro/README.md

-# Introduction to Deep Reinforcement Learning
+# Deep Reinforcement Learning: From Zero to Hero
 This post is my attempt to wrap my head around deep reinforcement learning.
 Hopefully, you will find it useful.
 However, note that I am by no means an expert on the subject so if something in my writing is amiss, let me know.

 Outline: